TheAIforNormalPeople/ai-for-normal-people/content/blog/episode-24-ai-bias-and-fairness.md

 *Small smile*

-That's going in THE file.
 Something about this doesn't add up.
+Case file: AI Bias.
+Status: Investigating.

 {{< /dialogue >}}

 {{< dialogue char="Vector" >}}
-*Gets defensive then thoughtful*
+*Turns to Recurse, defensive then thoughtful*

 Recurse, I... okay, you're not entirely wrong.
 But it's also not entirely a conspiracy.
 Bias gets into AI because: